 Know Before You Go

 Take the Jamboree exit off Interstate 5 at Tustin, California.
 The former Marine Corps Air Station (MCAS) is now a planned community called Tustin Legacy, adjacent to The District shopping center.
-One of the hangars is currently open and rented out for events; the other was closed after the roof was damaged in a storm in 2013.
+The South Hangar is visible from the street, while the North Hangar burned down in November 2023.